 - Introduce troubled boys to new environments and foster an appreciation for the natural world and respect for animals

-- Challenge individuals through use of physical and mental activities
+- Challenge individuals through the use of physical and mental activities

 - Promote good communication skills that can be transferred to participants’ everyday life